-We often hear from retirees and near-retirees that they ‘have plenty of time to make a decision‘ when it comes to proper retirement income planning for their Required Income – but what is the true cost of waiting?
+We often hear from retirees and near-retirees that they ‘have plenty of time to make a decision‘ when it comes to proper financing planning for their Required Income – but what is the true cost of waiting?

 Required Income is defined as the amount of retirement income needed to pay for basic living expenses, such as mortgage, car, food, medical, utilities, gas, etc. You know: The bills you MUST pay every month, no matter what.
 As a result, your Required Income must be insured to last your entire life and it must be insured against losses.